gndrmnn/nodepool/doc/source/configuration.rst

     each node request is handled by a separate thread, this can be useful for limiting the number of threads used by the nodepool-launcher daemon.

+  ``max-quota-age``
+    Maximum age of the quota cache before rerequesting from the cloud during remaining quota calculation.

 .. _pools:

 pools